TheSicilian12/capstone/README.md

 8. The frontend will be accesbile at http://localhost:3000/

+# Features

+## Products
+- Authorized user can create a product
+- Any user can view / read a product
+- Authorized user can update a product
+- Authorized user can delete a product

+## Cart
+- Authorized user can create a cart.
+(Only one cart can be created per user without a cart)
+- Authorized user can view / read their cart.
+- Authorized user can update their cart with items.
+- Authorized user can delete their cart.
+(Including all items)

 ## Navigating Shinano

 Shinano is currently in development and does not have all of the functionality the author intends for it to have.